Economics (B.A.) (Two Subjects)

 The internationalization of the economy and the transnational fragmentation of the value-added chain lead to an increasing interconnection between companies.
 This raises the demand for qualified graduates who are able to think and act globally.
 A sound knowledge of the integration of national economies, the decision making-process in households and firms and the complex nature of the globalization process is a necessary prerequisite for a successful career entry in many professional fields.
 The B.A. degree offers also the possibility to apply for a master programme with the main focus on the internationalization of the economy.

 The main objective of this degree programme is to gain solid expertise and, on the other hand, to apply basic quantitative methods to current economic problems.
-Besides solid knowledge in economics students will acquire further knowledge in related fields by choosing from a variety of courses offered by the Faculty of Economic Sciences.
+Besides solid knowledge in economics students will acquire further knowledge in related fields by choosing from a variety of courses offered by the Faculty of Business and Economics.

 In order to reach the aims of the study programme, the theoretical foundations of economics are linked with empirical methods to analyse current economic problems developed and less developed countries are facing today.
 That way, students will acquire academic qualifications as well as professional capacities.
 The study programme is focused on the imparting of current developments in economic theory and on the imparting of modern professional skills.